alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ##Apply for a notification control

 s1.
 Register for [International Waste Shipments (IWS)](https://international-waste-shipments.service.gov.uk/registration/applicant-registration) and start your application. s2.
-Complete a financial guarantee (this must be accepted by the importer before you ship the waste). s3.
+Download and complete the financial guarantee (this must be accepted by the importer before you ship the waste). s3.
 Complete and upload a [movement document](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf)for each shipment (keep a copy of these). s4.
 If your waste is going to another location to be stored or processed before it arrives at its final destination, [attach a completed an interim operation form](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf). s5.
 Make sure a copy of the notification control and all supporting documents travels with your goods.

+[Question for SME: Can the movement document and the interim form be found within the online service?]

 You may need to get insurance before you submit your application as the importing country may ask to see it.

-[Question for SME: How do they attach the form to their application?]

 If you haven't heard back from the EA within 30 days of submitting your application, email askshipments@environment-agency.gov.uk.

 ###How long it lasts

 You’ll have 1 year to ship your goods before your ‘notification control’ expires unless the site you're exporting to has pre-consent status.
-If they do your control could last up to 3 years.
+If they do, your control could last up to 3 years.

-[Question for SME: Does pre-consent only apply to imports?
-It says 'receive in the guidance.]

 ###Fees

-You will have to pay a fee for this service.
+You must pay a fee for this service.

 The minimum fee for a ‘recovery’ shipment is £1,450 (for example if you’re recycling the waste) and maximum cost is £14,380 for over 500 shipments.

-If you’re disposing the waste the minimum cost for one shipment is £1,540 and the maximum cost is £19,500 for 500.
+The minimum cost for disposal of one shipment is £1,540 and the maximum cost is £19,500 for 500.

-You'll pay a minimum of £1,700 and maximu  of £24,000 if your journey has an ‘interim’ stop.
+You'll pay a minimum of £1,700 and maximumof £24,000 if your journey has an ‘interim’ stop.

-You can apply for a refund if you don't send the goods within 12 months, if your notification or rejected or if you withdraw it before you get an answer.

 [Question for SME: Will they be sent an invoice?]

+You can apply for a refund from the Environment Agency if you:

+* don't send the goods within 12 months
+* if your notification control is rejected
+* if you withdraw it before you get an answer

 ###Increase the number of waste shipments